Emdad5353/Github/README.md

-# Horticulture
+# GreenDream

-Horticulture is a plant nursery business which specialises in supplying plants by mail order.
+GreenDream is a online plant nursery business which specialises in supplying plants by mail order.